-Common causes of the Loss of Smell:
+What are the causes of Loss of Smell?

-The most common causes of the loss of smell is infections or problems within the nose, however the loss of smell can also be generated due to a head trauma, which may damage certain nerves or through contact with certain fumes or chemicals.
+The most common causes of the loss of smell is infection or problems within the nose, however the loss of smell can also be generated due to a head trauma, which may damage certain nerves or through contact with certain fumes or chemicals.

 - Exposure to chemicals or fumes- Another common cause of affect to the nasal sense is that of exposure to harsh chemicals as it can have a serious effect on the olfactory system.
 The toxic agents can impact the sense of smell by damaging the olfactory neuroepithelium which is a neutral tissue that is situated in the upper recesses of the nasal chamber.

-- Injury to nose.
+- Injury to the nose.

 - During ear, nose and throat surgery.